-Review the Scan integration steps (page 474) before you integrate Scan with Jenkins.
+Review the Scan integration steps (page 476) before you integrate Scan with Jenkins.

-Contrast Security provides these scripts to integrate scans with a Jenkins pipeline:
+Contrast Security can share these scripts to integrate scans with a Jenkins pipeline (contact Support to access these scripts):

-- ZJenkins Pipelines script for use with a Docker container: This script uses a Docker container (page 457) with the pipeline script.
+- Jenkins Pipelines script: The Jenkins_Script_SCAN script uses the Contrast Scan local engine JAR file.
+The project JAR file is expected to be in a GitHub repository. - Jenkins pipeline script for use with a Docker container: The Jenkins_Script_SCAN_GH_Container_Image script uses a Docker container (page 460) with the pipeline script.